scharlau/web_app_example/README.md

     npx stylelint "**/*.css"

 This works fine, but as the bootstrap file is minimised, it breaks lots of formating rules, so we add an ignore file to skip linting the file.
+You can find this and other examples, at the [stylelint](https://stylelint.io) homepage.